servoserv/NaturalLanguageToolkit/README.md

 <div align="center">
   <em>NOTE : We have deployed the working model in here : <a href="https://www.youtube.com/watch?v=vXuwmJlZunA" target="_blank">Vercel App</a>
- and the model is present in ps_2 directory as file name subhadeepofficial.16_brain_dead_2k25.ipynb .</em>
+ whose web application directory is ps2 and the model is present as file name subhadeepofficial.16_brain_dead_2k25.ipynb outside the ps2 directory .</em>
 </div>

 <div align="center">